btoo/noverlap/README.md

   420
 )

+// let's use this dummy async function that we pretend makes a fetch to a server
+// we do not want this fetcher to make the same call multiple times in a row when in fact
-// apply the noverlap instance to an async function by wrapping it const dummyFetcher = payload => new Promise((resolve, reject) => setTimeout(_ => resolve(`response from submitting: ${payload}`)));
+// we only need the data from the latest call, which should return the most up to date response. const dummyFetcher = payload => new Promise((resolve, reject) => setTimeout(_ => resolve(`response from submitting: ${payload}`)));

-const fetchSomeData = noverlap(async payload => {
+// apply the noverlap instance to an async function by wrapping it const fetchSomeData = noverlap(async payload => {
   const response = await dummyFetcher(payload);
   console.log('this async function will only be executed once if it is called with the same payload multiple times within 420ms') return response;
 })

+// you can also override the hash fn defined in the Noverlap instantiation by defining it when wrapping a function const fetchSomeData = noverlap(asyncFn, asyncFnArgs => asyncFnArgs[0])

 const redundantAsyncExecution = async _ => console.log(`processing result from a ${await fetchSomeData('repeated payload')}`)
 redundantAsyncExecution()